Our Team

 Her journey to providing planned homebirth care was ignited by the Publicly Funded Homebirth Trial and program.
 Supporting women to birth at home has had a profound impact on her practice and has felt like a natural progression.
 Women and families choose homebirth for many different reasons.
 It is an honour and privilege to be invited into their space to share this experience.

 Chrissie became an Endorsed Midwife in 2022 and has worked at The Mother Hub since then.
-She has found working at the Mother Hub has added to her practice enabling her to support women in their lactation and breastfeeding journey.
+She is also a fully qualified International Board Certified Lactation Consultant (IBCLC).
+Working at The Mother Hub has further enriched her practice, allowing her to support women through their lactation and breastfeeding journeys with specialised knowledge and care.

 Women’s Health GPs